mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/2_Unit Testing Bots.md

 ## 3. Echobot

 In this lab, we will use EchoBot to develop unit tests.
 EchoBot is a very simple bot that echos back to the user with any message typed.
 For example, if the user types "Hello", EchoBot responds with the message "You sent: Hello".
-The core of EchoBot code that uses Dialogs can be found below.
-MessageReceivedAsync echos back to the user with "You said:� "
+The core of EchoBot code that uses Dialogs can be found below (MessagesController.cs).
+MessageReceivedAsync echos back to the user with "You said: "

 ````c#
 public class EchoDialog : IDialog<object>